AdityaKharmaleGoat7/Plainit-app/README.md

-# Meet
+# Planit

-Meet is a Flutter application designed to help users schedule and manage meetings.
+Planit is a Flutter application designed to help users schedule and manage meetings.
 The app integrates with Google Meet to create meeting links and provides various features such as note-taking, voice assistance, and more.

 ## Features